akorchemniy/epresenter/README.md

 # ePresenter
 ePresenter is a popular church application in the bilingual Slavic community.
-It was originally written by Alex Korchemniy in 2004 using C# 1.0.
+It was originally written by Alex Korchemniy and Peter Garbuz in 2004 using C# 1.0.
 It is now made available as free software under the GPLv3 license.

 ## Documentation
 http://vendisoft.biz/epresenter/documentation/bible_searching.html